Luke O'Brien: Career

 O'Brien grew up as a Bradford City fan and joined the club's Centre Of Excellence when he was eight-years-old, and signed professional terms at the age of 18.
 He was twice awarded The David Bairstow Trophy which is given to a young player at the club (Under 8's to Under 16's) who have excelled themselves.
 He was also awarded the Youth Players Player of the Year aged 17.
 He travelled with the first team squad for the first time aged only 16.
 He made his debut for Bradford City as a second-half substitute against Doncaster Rovers on 4 September 2007 in the Football League Trophy.
 His first start came in a 3–0 FA Cup defeat to Tranmere Rovers at Valley Parade on 1 December 2007.
 He made his league debut towards the end of the first season when he deputised for Paul Heckingbottom in a 2–2 with Brentford on 12 April 2008.
 He was one of three junior players to be offered a new deal by manager Stuart McCall on 29 April 2008, and was the first of the three to sign his new deal.

 He played his first game of the 2008–09 season as a second-half substitute against Luton Town, following fellow left-back Paul Heckingbottom's red card.
 He kept his place in the side and went on to score his first senior goal when he opened the scoring in a 2–0 victory over Rotherham United at the Don Valley Stadium on 22 November 2008.
 His form also helped him to win the PFA Fans' League Two player of the month in December.
 O'Brien said: "It is great to win an award like this, especially so early in my career, and the fact that it is voted for by supporters makes it that little bit more special."
 He followed it up with consecutive nominations in the following two months.

 Former Bradford City player John Hendrie said O'Brien should win the club's player of the season award because of his consistency to win a regular first-team place.
 Hendrie said: "He defends well and has also got the energy and desire to overlap going forward and get crosses in the box."
 O'Brien was voted Bradford City Player of the Year, Supporters Club Player of the Year, Under 25's Player of the Year and the Alan Hannah Trophy (Players Player of the Year) for the 2008–09 season.

-In May 2009 O'Brien's fine individual effort at Rotherham United was voted Goal of the Season 2008–09 by Bradford City supporters in a recent online poll.
-The left back's stunning strike back in November at the Don Valley Stadium beat off 7 other contenders to win the award and this adds to his growing list of honours collected for the 2008/2009 season.
+In May 2009, O'Brien's goal at Rotherham United was voted Goal of the Season 2008–09 by Bradford City supporters in an online poll.
+The left back's stunning strike back in November at the Don Valley Stadium beat seven other contenders to win the award and adds to his list of awards collected for the 2008/2009 season.